 A very attractive cost of living in Montreal

-Here is also a site for examples of other expenses in Montreal.
+Here's also an interesting site for examples of other expenses in Montreal.

-Discover our other blog posts about your move to Montreal!
+Check out our other blog posts to help you prepare for your move to Montreal!

 What is the salary of a computer developer in Montreal, Quebec, Canada?